Teaching for Postgraduates at Aberystwyth University (TPAU)

 TPAU 20 hour teaching requirement

 The Teaching for Postgraduates at Aberystwyth University programme recommends that participants are engaged in 20 hours of teaching during the year they undertake the course.
 Participants need to be engaged in enough teaching hours to have three peer observations of their teaching and able to reflect on their practice, and integrate suggestions from these and from their CPD back into their teaching.
-This requirement is in line with other institutions in the sector which run comparable programmes leading to the award of an AFHEA.
-TPAU is designed to align with CDSAP’s other teaching programmes – the PGCTHE Modules 1 and 2 and the direct route, ARCHE Scheme applications.
-TPAU has been authorised by the Higher Education Academy, is aligned to the UKPSF and is at a level equivalent to Module 1 of the PGCTHE (which has a 40 hour teaching commitment) and leads to the AFHEA in the same way.
-TPAU is not designed to be a course for those completely new to teaching.
-The Graduate School run an introduction to teaching workshop.
-TPAU is a flexible and light touch professional teaching qualification aimed at PhDs who are already engaged in teaching.
+This requirement is in line with other institutions in the sector which run comparable programmes leading to the award of an Associate Fellowship.
+TPAU is designed to align with LTEU’s other teaching programmes, that are aimed at Aberystwyth University staff.
+TPAU has been authorised by Advance HE, in alignment with the PSF 2023.
+It is a flexible and light touch professional teaching qualification aimed at PhDs who are already engaged in teaching.
+If you are interested but currently not teaching, the Graduate School run an introduction to teaching workshop.

 TPAU Entry Competition

-Entry to the TPAU programme is competitive – places are limited and there is usually a large number of applicants, so application doesn’t guarantee being given a place.
-The programme is aimed at PhD students, and in this form approved by the HEA, so priority is given to this cohort (though AU staff engaged in supporting academic provision are welcome to apply).
-Authorised by the HEA, and aligned with Descriptor 1 of the UKPSF, TPAU is designed to be a professional teaching qualification aimed at PhD students who have, and will continue to be, actively engaged in teaching at HE level.
+Entry to the TPAU programme is competitive – there is a finite number of places and usually a large number of applicants, so application doesn’t guarantee being given a place.
+The programme is aimed at PhD students, and in this form approved by the Advance HE, so priority is given to this cohort (though AU staff engaged in supporting academic provision are welcome to apply).
+Authorised by the Advance HE, TPAU is designed to be a professional teaching qualification aimed at PhD students who have, and will continue to be, actively engaged in teaching at HE level.
 Applicants need to detail the HE teaching they have undertaken in the past and the teaching they are expecting to deliver in the coming academic year.
 The Application Panel looks for evidence of previous experience of such teaching and for enthusiasm in applicants for developing their existing teaching skills, and awards places to those who demonstrate this the most in their applications.